Shadow5634/When2MeetHelper-1/README.md

 ## Current features

-Extention in a usable state!!
+Extention in final state of first iteration!!
-As of now just displays the available people at a particular time slot Also does the above if the cursor is not on a time slot displaying an empty list
+Displays the date and list of available and unavailable people at time slot that corresponds to cursor's position Also does the above if the cursor is not on a time slot displaying empty fields

 ## Usage Instructions